brsr/antitile/docs/conway.rst

 because one torus is needed to connect the two copies of the sphere into a (topologically) spherical surface.

-One could also create operators that add arbitrary numbers of holes per edge, or even add cross-caps (e.g. based on the a star polyhedron with Euler characteristic 1, like the tetrahemihexahedron, although such operators probably have more theoretical uses than aesthetic or practical ones).
+One could also create operators that add arbitrary numbers of holes per edge.
+(Operators that add cross-caps, e.g. based on a star polyhedron with Euler characteristic 1 such as the tetrahemihexahedron, may be possible.
+Such operators probably have more theoretical uses than aesthetic or practical ones, and good luck getting the faces to be flat and not intersect awkwardly.)

 Summary
 ------------------

 * Conway operators

-  * :math:`L_x`, :math:`M_x`, `g`, and morality are well defined
+  * :math:`L_x`, :math:`M_x`, `g`, and type are well defined

-* Good and bad alternating operators
+* Alternating operators with defined type

-  * :math:`M_x`, `g`, and morality are well defined
+  * :math:`M_x`, `g`, and type are well defined
   * Violates assumption 1 and 4 (and 3 if degree-2 features created)

-* Ugly alternating operators
+* Alternating operators with undefined type

-  * :math:`M_x` is well defined if unknown values are allowed, `g` is well defined
+  * :math:`M_x` is well defined if undefined values are allowed for :math:`a, a', c`, and :math:`c'`, `g` is well defined
   * Violates assumption 1 and 4 (and 3 if degree-2 features created)

 * Topological operators

-  * :math:`L_x`, :math:`M_x`, and `g` are well defined
+  * In general, :math:`L_x`, :math:`M_x`, `g`, and type are as well defined as the corresponding type of non-topological operator (so all if a topological Conway operator, etc.).
+Type may take values other than 0 and 1.
-  * Violates assumption 2 (Euler characteristic not preserved)
+  * Violates assumption 2 (Euler characteristic not preserved) and possibly others

 Where not specified, :math:`k` and :math:`\ell` are 1, and
 :math:`b_i` and :math:`b'_i` are 0.